What is Live Streaming and How Does Live Video Streaming Work?

 • Important Live Streaming Protocols

-• Live Streaming Equipment & Software
+• Live Streaming Equipment and Software

-• FAQ
+• FAQs

 • Conclusion

-What is Live Streaming Technology?
+What is Live Streaming?

 The live streaming definition states that it’s a process of transmitting video and audio content to viewers in real-time.
 It includes TV broadcasts, match streaming, social media videos, video game streaming, and more.
 Therefore, real-time broadcasting technology plays a crucial role in telecasting these events at that very moment, enabling real-time communication.

 What is live streaming technology?
-It is technology that allows people to view video broadcasts in real time right as they are happening.
+It is a technology that allows people to view video broadcasts in real time right as they are happening.
 Unlike live TV, this is an internet broadcast that you can enjoy on internet-connected devices.

 Live event streaming requires the use of proper equipment, including the following: